 Upcoming performances on other stages by TCS members:

-Once again TCS members Stephen Russo and Maureen Pilot will be featured in the annual Winton Club Cabaret Show, “BLING”, a benefit for the Winchester Hospital.
-Performances are Tuesday 31 January thru Saturday 4 February 2017, with various curtain times.
+Once again TCS members Stephen Russo and Maureen Pilot will be featured in the annual Winton Club Cabaret Showm a benefit for the Winchester Hospital.
+The 2018 edition is called “A Message in the Music”.
+Performances are Tuesday 30 January thru Saturday 3 February 2018, with various curtain times.
 At the Winchester Town Hall auditorium / 72 Mount Vernon Street / Winchester, Mass.
 Prices range from $10 to $50, depending on the seat location and show date.
-For more info and to get tickets see wintonclub.org or call 781-729-5307.
+For more info and to get tickets see https://thewintonclub.wildapricot.org/page-1769667.

 Recent performances by TCS members on other stages: